My 1st Million At 33 – yes, you can do it too

-• Reducing to 4.5 Posts Per Week – Some Self-Reflections
+Reducing Posts To 5 Per Week

 I apologize to inform you that until further notice, I will not be posting on Thursday and Sunday.
 And I may or may not post on Tuesday, so there goes my 0.5 post.
 The 4.5 posts don’t include any posts on My Portfolio and Market Pulses categories.
 I will comment on the market or make changes to my portfolio whenever I think it’s appropriate, usually at least once a week.
 In about 3 months from now (for a special personal reason) however, hopefully I should be able to resume postings back to 6 posts per week (well, just for a couple of months).